ucb-ee290c/fa18-wellness-monitor/README.md

 [![Build Status](https://travis-ci.org/ucberkeley-ee290c/fa18-wellness-monitor.svg?branch=master)](https://travis-ci.org/ucberkeley-ee290c/fa18-wellness-monitor)

 ## Brief Course Description
-The Fall 2018 offering of EE2 90C, taught by Prof. Borivoje Nikolic, covers digital signal-processing algorithms, architectures, and their rapid implementation in advanced technology nodes.
+The Fall 2018 offering of EE290C, taught by Prof. Borivoje Nikolic, covers digital signal-processing algorithms, architectures, and their rapid implementation in advanced technology nodes.
 The class uses Chisel as a hardware construction language to design a modular system and connect it to a RISC-V system-on-a-chip.
 For our final project, we chose to implement a wellness monitor as described below.

 ## Project Description
 The ExG generators describe a tool box of important digital blocks for any arbitrary wellness monitor.
-The goal of this project is to develop a flow such that any designer could describe a wellness monitor by high level features (e.g. arythmia detection, EEG alpha wave monitoring, siezure detection, etc.), and the generator would build and connect the neccessary filters, FFT blocks, feature extractors, and learning mechanisms required to achieve the high level specification.
+The goal of this project is to develop a flow such that any designer could describe a wellness monitor by high level features (e.g. arrhythmia detection, EEG alpha wave monitoring, seizure detection, etc.), and the generator would build and connect the neccessary filters, FFT blocks, feature extractors, and learning mechanisms required to achieve the high level specification.

 An example datapath is shown below:
 ![blockDiagram](doc/images/exgBlockDiagram.png)